ionic-jp/capacitor-plugins-docs/src/docs/stripe/apple-pay/apple-pay.ts.md

 import { Stripe, ApplePayEventsEnum } from '@capacitor-community/stripe';

 (async() => {
-  // Check to be able to use ApplePay on device const isAvailable = Stripe.isApplePayAvailable().catch(() => undefined);
+  // Check to be able to use Apple Pay on device const isAvailable = Stripe.isApplePayAvailable().catch(() => undefined);
   if (isAvailable === undefined) {
-    // disable to use GooglePay
+    // disable to use Google Pay
     return;
   }

-  // be able to get event of ApplePay Stripe.addListener(ApplePayEventsEnum.Completed, () => {
+  // be able to get event of Apple Pay Stripe.addListener(ApplePayEventsEnum.Completed, () => {
     console.log('ApplePayEventsEnum.Completed');
   });